ohiofi/code-u-level-2/README.md

 What is A.I.?

-“AI” is a marketing term.
+"AI" is a marketing term.
 It doesn't refer to a coherent set of technologies.
 Instead, the phrase “artificial intelligence” is deployed when the people building or selling a particular set of technologies will profit from getting others to believe that their technology is similar to humans, able to do things that, in fact, intrinsically require human judgement, perception, or creativity. [^1]

 According to Bender and Hanna[^1], the term AI is commonly used when referencing automation of:
 - Decision making